alexptic/devart-template/project_summary.md

 ## Description
 ###Core idea

 Network sonic service.
-Users (“travelers”) can connect to the web-service using custom smarphone application.
-Application sends travelers’s coordinats to server.
-Server collecting location data of the travelers, generate from it music composition (soundscape) and stream it back to the traveler.
-Moving of the traveler change soundscape.
-Thus, traveler becomes listener and the “source” of the sound at the same time.
+Users (“travelers”) can connect to the web-service using the custom smartphone application.
+The application sends travelers’s coordinates to the server.
+The server collects the location data of the travelers, generates a music composition (soundscape) from it and streams it back to the traveler.
+Movement of the traveler changes the soundscape.
+Thus, the traveler becomes a listener and a “source” of the sound at the same time.

 ### Core features

 ####Individual mix

-Each user hears his own version of composition (soundscape) depending of his location.
-Server generate individual mix for each connected user.
+Each user hears thier own version of composition (soundscape) depending on thier location.
+The server generates an individual mix for each connected user.
 For example - highlights melodic line, specific for current area, or changes timbral characteristics of sound.

 ####Sound memory of the area

-Amount of users, which visited some area of the city, affects on next generated sounds from this area.
-Area has some kind of memory.
-For example - street where already been 10 users sounds different than street on which been only 2 users, and both sounds different than abandoned street.
+The amount of users, which visited a particular area of the city, affects the next generated sounds from this area.The area has its own memory.
+For example - streets where there have already been 10 users, create different sounds than streets on which there have been only 2 users, and both sound different than an abandoned street.

 ## Images & Videos
 Experimental musical performance at the Night of the Museums 2013 for Moscow Museum of Modern Art.